gitextensions/GitExtensionsDoc/source/settings.rst

   .. setting:: Auto normalise branch name

-    Controls whether branch name should be automatically normalised as per git branch naming rules.
-If enabled, any illegal symbols will be replaced with the replacement symbol of your choice.
+    Controls whether branch name should be automatically normalized as per git branch naming rules.
+If checked, any illegal symbols will be replaced with the replacement symbol of your choice.

 .. settingsgroup:: Commit